 - Trapped on Draconica: The first one is Gothon, emperor of Baalaria, who expands his domain by swallowing those of others.
 The second is Taurok, who succeeds Gothon.
 Rana elavates from Princess to Empress by marrying him.

-- The Dalek Emperors from Doctor Who.
+- The Dalek Emperors.
 Davros, their Kaled creator, held the title of Dalek Emperor for some time, sparking a civil war between Imperial (Davros) and Renegade factions.
 The most recent one showed up at the end of the 2005 series, having narrowly survived the Time War and developed a god complex after saving its followers from extinction.

 - The emperor of the Centauri Republic in Babylon 5 was a rather benevolent ruler at the start of the series, even apologizing to the Narn for his predecessor's atrocities.
 Unfortunately he died early in the second season and was replaced by Cartagia, who was assassinated by Vir Cotto and Londo Mollari and succeeded by Londo who was in turn succeeded by Vir.